The Trapinator is a tree-mounted kill trap designed specifically to target possums.

 - Bury in the garden (planting a native on top to symbolise your effort can be a nice touch).

-- Double-bag and place in your Dunedin City Council rubbish bags.
+- Double-bag and place in your Dunedin City Council rubbish bags or rubbish bin.

 Reporting your results